recommenders-team/recommenders/SETUP.md

 Depending on the type of recommender system and the notebook that needs to be run, there are different computational requirements.

-Currently, this repository supports the following on a linux DSVM:
+Currently, this repository supports the following environments:

 * Python CPU
 * Python GPU
 * PySpark

-PySpark is the only supported environment on Azure Databricks.

 ## Setup guide for Local or DSVM